stitchdata/docs/_replication/scheduling/advanced-cron-scheduling.md

         <p>The fields in a cron expression can contain any of the following values, along with the allowed special characters for that field.</p>

         <p>See the <strong>Special characters</strong> tab for explanations and examples of how special characters are used.</p>

+        <p><strong>Note</strong>: Entering anything other than a field's allowed values or special characters will result in an error when you try to save the integration's settings.
+Refer to the <a href="#troubleshooting-cron-errors">Troubleshooting section</a> for help resolving these errors.</p>
         <table class="attribute-list">
             <tr>
                 <td>